 10. Collaborate For More

 Finally, you must decide, ‘how collaborative you want to be?’
 Some clients are more proactive than other folks.
-There will be kinds who would give you the entire charge and just look over the designs at the later stages, but there are also individuals who are more interested in being a part of the work discussions.
+There will be kids who would give you the entire charge and just look over the designs at the later stages, but there are also individuals who are more interested in being a part of the workshop discussions.
 If the client is inclined to be a part of the design process, let them be.
 Invite them to the workshops and sketching sessions.

 It would be a great idea to let them be a part of user research and testing sessions.
 Basically, behave as if they are associated with the internal team.
 If they are engrossed in the process, they can understand the context behind the design results much better.
 They will feel as if they own the product in every way.
 This approach will ease out sign-off and will foster a strong relationship in the long-run.
 Let the ideas flow in, be it from clients!